-Access for maintenance is a very important design feature.
-Facilities designed with improper access may be subject to additional review iterations and cost.
-Unless specifically waived by the Stormwater Engineer, all stormwater facilities shall be accessible to maintenance vehicles.
-If not located in or adjacent to a vehicle access way, then access by an improved roadway surface shall be provided.
-Materials of construction for an improved roadway surface may include asphalt concrete, cement concrete, structurally stabilized vegetated surface, crushed surfacing, or other surfacing as approved by the Stormwater Engineer.
-Access roads shall be designed with 40 foot inside radius on curves, with slopes less than 15% and with widths as determined by the Stormwater Engineer (but not less than 10 feet).
-The Stormwater Engineer may require access ways to be located in separate tracts.
+For facilities that require Vactor maintenance, the preferred configuration is to have the Vactor truck approach a structure opening with the front of the vehicle with limited maneuvering required from the nearby street.
+Acceptable access includes an improved roadway surface within 10 feet of a manhole with overhead clearance to 20 feet to allow for boom operation.
+Materials for construction of an improved roadway surface may include asphalt concrete, cement concrete, structurally stabilized vegetated surface, crushed surfacing, or other surfacing as approved by the Stormwater Engineer.
+Maintenance access roads shall be designed with 40 foot inside radius on curves, with slopes less than 15% and with widths as determined by the Stormwater Engineer (but not less than 10 feet).